crodier1/MobileWeatherApp/README.md

 # MobileWeatherApp
 Android Mobile Weather App <br/>
-For the app to function you must get your own API key at https://api.openweathermap.org/
+For the app to function you must get your own API key at https://api.openweathermap.org/ <br>
+Made in Java